CiaraStrawberry/TemporalKit/README.md

 https://twitter.com/CiaraRowles1/status/1648462374125576192

+NOTE: EBSYNTH DOES NOT REGISTER THE KEYFRAMES IF YOU USE ABOVE 20,

 The values in the extension are as follows

 FPS: This is the fps the video is extracted and produced at.